thisiseth/esp32-serprog/README.md

 run `idf.py flash`

 ## Use with flashrom

+**WARNING**: ESP32 family IO operates at 3.3V, **DO NOT** connect 1.8V flash chips directly, use a levelshifter in that case. even the cheapest BSS138-based one will do the job although the SPI speed will be limited to ~200-400k. a proper levelshifter IC like TXS0108E should work fine at all reasonable SPI speeds

+*i have successfully reflashed my Steam Deck 1.8V 16MByte BIOS chip using the cheapest aliexpress MOSFET levelshifter and 1.8V LDO at spispeed=250K, although it took like 20 minutes*

 SPI speed selection is up to you, depends on the flash chip, wiring etc. - ESP32 should support up to 80MHz in theory